Mistakes happen. To everyone. We’ve all been chewed out at one time or another, sometimes when we deserved it, and other times when we didn’t.

-Looking at these categories, I think it’s not hard to determine what we can accept and forgive and where we need to hammer on someone.
+Looking at these categories, it’s not hard to determine what we can accept and forgive and where we need to introduce accountability mechanisms.

 Ignorant mistakes need to be corrected through training and education.
 Easy.

-Arrogant mistakes need to be corrected through attitude and culture adjustments.
+Arrogant mistakes need to be corrected through attitude and cultural adjustments.
 Not as easy.

 Complacent mistakes are more difficult to correct and are starting to enter the realm of serious discipline.